rain sensor working principle

 Monitoring environment:

-We mount a weather station with a tripod on the roof.
-We use metal tipping – bucket rainwater sensor to collect rainfall in the vicinity of the house.
+We set up a weather station on the roof using a tripod.
+We use a metal tipping-bucket rain sensor to collect rainfall near the house.

-Transmission mode:4G Data is uploaded to the CODA platform
+Transmission mode: 4G.
+Data is sent to the CODA platform.

-To see how rain affects the riover level, we put a piezoelectric rainwater sensor on a pole by the river.
-We carefully choose this location because it provides an optimal vantage point for accurate data collection.
+To see how rain affects the river level, we placed a piezoelectric rainwater sensor on a pole by the river.
+We chose this spot carefully because it is the best place for accurate data collection.

 Conclusion

-In conclusion, rain gauge sensor hold an indispensable position in numerous sectors including meteorology, agriculture, hydrology, and transportation.
-As technology keeps changing and improving, rainwater sensors will get better.
-Their uses will also keep growing.
-We expect that they will provide more convenience and benefits for many areas and for people’s daily lives.
+In conclusion, rain gauge sensors are very important in many fields like weather, farming, water management, and transport.
+As technology advances, these sensors will improve.
+Their uses will continue to expand.
+We believe they will offer more convenience and benefits for many areas and for people’s daily lives.